Park Meadows Bike and Ped Projects

 Engagement Opportunities

 The project team reached a major milestone in winter 2025, with 90% design completion for pedestrian and bicycle improvements, as well as planned bus stop upgrades.
-The project team will discuss the Little Kate pathway designs and Holiday Ranch Loop traffic calming at a community meeting on February 24th from 5 - 6:30 PM at the MARC.
+Thank you to everyone who joined us to discuss the Little Kate pathway designs and Holiday Ranch Loop traffic calming at the February 24th Community Meeting.
+We will be providing City Council with a staff communications report summarizing the feedback received on April 9 and a Council Presentation on April 30 to provide project updates and strategies for pathway management.